kazato67/ACResume/README.md

 ### Understanding Markdown
 Your resume is formatted using **Markdown**, a lightweight markup language used to structure and format text.
 Unlike programming languages that are used to write code, markup languages like Markdown define the structure of documents.
 Markdown allows you to format text using simple symbols (e.g., `**bold**`, `# Heading`, `- Bullet point`) without relying on complex formatting tools.
 To learn more about Markdown syntax, refer to [this guide](https://www.markdownguide.org/basic-syntax/).

-Resume used for this demostrations is inspired by [RenderCV Engineering Resumes Theme](https://www.overleaf.com/latex/templates/rendercv-engineeringresumes-theme/shwqvsxdgkjy).
+Resume used for this demonstration is inspired by [RenderCV Engineering Resumes Theme](https://www.overleaf.com/latex/templates/rendercv-engineeringresumes-theme/shwqvsxdgkjy).

 To create your resume in Markdown:
 1. Open a text editor.